Original Saltwater Fly Patterns

 Flash Bomb (2022)

 This fly is obnoxious . . . it’s the perfect pattern for game fish that just can’t have enough flash in their flies.
-I believe we include too much flash in many of our mainstream saltwater patterns where a more muted appearance is often more effective.
+I believe we include too much flash in many of our mainstream saltwater patterns when a more muted appearance is often more effective.
 With flats patterns (especially for striped bass and educated bonefish), I typically exclude sparkle entirely, as bottom dwelling prey aren’t very flashy creatures (compared with most minnows and certain shrimp).
 But with false albacore, you can’t put too much flash into the pattern . . . they love it!
 So, starting with a traditional epoxy minnow in mind I thought why not make the whole damn thing out of flash material?
 The Flash Bomb was the result and it proved itself immediately.
-I play a bit of hockey these days and the young men that dominate that scene describe slick puck-handlers as Dirty (hilarious!).
+I play a bit of hockey these days and the young men that dominate that scene describe slick puck-handlers as Dirty (they’re hilarious!).
 If they fly fished, they’d say the Bomb was Filthy : ) The combination of a hefty hank of pearl Flashabou for the tail, a body consisting of wrapped holographic flash, and a wing entirely composed of fine holographic tinsel – all held together with two light coats of clear epoxy – the Flash Bomb is slim and it ignites in the water, radiating a mesmerizing sparkle that’s visible at astounding distances on sunny days.
 Albacore regularly come from 20 feet away to inhale it, often requiring utensils for extraction . . .
 In all likelihood, Flash Bombs will be dynamite on barracuda, as well.

 HOOK: Gamakatsu SC-15, size 1